keptn/integrations/README.md

 # Keptn Integrations

-Keptn as a control-plane integrates with various different tools and can be extended with your own tools.
-This can be achieved through specialized integration services or through generic services.
+Keptn as a control-plane integrates with various tools and can be extended with your own tools, using either specialized integration services or generic services.

 This repository lists Keptn Integrations and ideas for new ones.